libreswitch/ops/tests/rest/rest_test.md

 The test case validates the recursivity through the standard REST API GET method.

 1. Verify if returns a list of interface URIs by using depth equals zero.
     a.
 Execute the GET request over /rest/v1/system/interfaces?depth=0.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned interface list has at least one element.
     d.
 Ensure that URI /rest/v1/system/interfaces/50 is in the response data.

 2. Verify if returns a list of interface URIs by not using depth parameter.
     a.
 Execute the GET request over /rest/v1/system/interfaces
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned interface list has at least one element.
     d.
 Ensure that URI /rest/v1/system/interfaces/50 is in the response data.

 3. Verify if returns an interface and first level data.
     a.
 Execute the GET request over /rest/v1/system/interfaces?depth=1;name=50-1
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Validate the first level depth returned interface object has Configuration, Statistics and Status keys present.
     d.
 Ensure that inner data has the URI /rest/v1/system/interfaces/50 in the response data.

 4. Verify if returns an interface and second level data.
     a.
 Execute the GET request over /rest/v1/system/interfaces?depth=2;name=50-1
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Validate the first level depth returned interface object has Configuration, Statistics and Status keys present.
     d.
 Validate the second level depth returned interface object has Configuration, Statistics and Status keys present.
     e.
 Ensure that second level of depth inner data has the URIs /rest/v1/system/interfaces/50-{1-4} in the response data.

-5. Verify if response has a BAD_REQUEST status code by using a negative depth value.
+5. Verify if response has a `400 BAD REQUEST` HTTP response status code by using a negative depth value.
     a.
 Execute the GET request over /rest/v1/system/interfaces?depth=-1
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-6. Verify if response has a BAD_REQUEST status code by using a string depth value.
+6. Verify if response has a `400 BAD REQUEST` HTTP response status code by using a string depth value.
     a.
 Execute the GET request over /rest/v1/system/interfaces?depth=a
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

 7. Verify if returns an interface with specific URI and data in first level of depth.
     a.
 Execute the GET request over /rest/v1/system/interfaces/50-1?depth=1
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Validate the first level depth returned interface object has Configuration, Statistics and Status keys present.
     d.
 Ensure that inner data has the URI /rest/v1/system/interfaces/50 in the response data.

 8. Verify if returns an interface with specific URI and data in second level of depth.
     a.
 Execute the GET request over /rest/v1/system/interfaces/50-1?depth=2
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Validate the first level depth returned interface object has Configuration, Statistics and Status keys present.
     d.
 Validate the second level depth returned interface object has Configuration, Statistics and Status keys present.
     e.
 Ensure that second level of depth inner data has the URIs /rest/v1/system/interfaces/50-{1-4} in the response data.

-9. Verify if returns a BAD_REQUEST status code by using a negative depth value with an specific URI.
+9. Verify if returns a `400 BAD REQUEST` HTTP response status code by using a negative depth value with an specific URI.
     a.
 Execute the GET request over /rest/v1/system/interfaces/50-1?depth=-1
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-10. Verify if returns a BAD_REQUEST status code by using a string depth value with an specific URI.
+10. Verify if returns a `400 BAD REQUEST` HTTP response status code by using a string depth value with an specific URI.
     a.
 Execute the GET request over /rest/v1/system/interfaces/50-1?depth=a
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

 11. Verify if returns an interface with specific URI by using depth equals zero.
     a.
 Execute the GET request over /rest/v1/system/interfaces/50-1?depth=0
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Validate the first level depth returned interface object has Configuration, Statistics and Status keys present.
     d.
 Ensure that inner data has the URI /rest/v1/system/interfaces/50 in the response data.

 12. Verify if returns an interface with specific URI by not using depth parameter.
     a.
 Execute the GET request over /rest/v1/system/interfaces/50-1
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Validate the first level depth returned interface object has Configuration, Statistics and Status keys present.
     d.
 Ensure that inner data has the URI /rest/v1/system/interfaces/50 in the response data.

 ### Test result criteria
 #### Test pass criteria